Easy Slow Cooker Pulled Pork

-Next cover the slow cooker and set on “LOW” for 8-10 hours, that’s the beauty of this meat, it can go all day!!
+Next cover the slow cooker and set on “LOW” for 8-10 hours, that’s the beauty of this easy pulled pork, it can go all day!!

-Now get out and SKI, board, telemark, cross-country, snowshoe, walk, build a snowman, sled, snow mobile, go ice fishing, fly a kite, ice skate…you get the idea, get outside!!
+Now get out and SKI, board, telemark, cross-country, snowshoe, walk, build a snowman, sled, snow mobile, go ice fishing, fly a kite, ice skate, take a walk, a nap, garden, go to the pool…you get the idea, get outside!!

 Disclaimer | If you choose instead to binge watch “This Is Us” while sitting by a roaring fire, this meal will still be amazingly delicious at the end of the day.
 I won’t judge, just invite me!